syrusakbary/Flask-SuperAdmin/README.rst

 Flask-SuperAdmin
 ================

 The **best** admin interface framework for Flask.
-Better than Django admin.
+As good as Django admin.

 With **scaffolding for Mongoengine, Django and SQLAlchemy**.